tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Offset` value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
-If the offsets do not match the Server MUST respond with the `409 Conflict` status code without modifying the upload resource.
+If the offsets do not match the Server MUST respond with the `409 Conflict` status without modifying the upload resource.

 Clients SHOULD send all remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).

-Servers MUST acknowledge successful PATCH operations using a `204 No Content` or `200 OK` status code and MUST include the `Upload-Offset` header containing the new offset.
+Servers MUST acknowledge successful PATCH operations using a `204 No Content` or `200 OK` status and MUST include the `Upload-Offset` header containing the new offset.
 The new offset MUST be the sum of the offset before the `PATCH` request and the number of bytes received and processed or stored during the current `PATCH` request.